PerfVec/PerfVec/Tutorials/train.md

 microarchitectures using gem5.
 See [gem5.md](gem5.md) for how to use gem5 for trace generation.

+   [UPDATE] This script: [Tutorials/run_gem5_multipl.py](../Tutorials/run_gem5_multipl.py) is provided for generating multiple traces at once.
+Should use with caution.
+This script could generate a large amount of files and consume large memory space.

-3. Generate the PerfVec model input from gem5 instruction execution traces.
+4. Generate the PerfVec model input from gem5 instruction execution traces.
 To generate the input of a specific program, find a trace of it, and perform the following commands.